acnologia000/SensorToolkit-Server/README.md

 # Status
-the project is mostly work in progress, all contributions are welcome
+the project is work in progress, Expected to get first alpha working by Tuesday 23 March 2021

 # Focus
 to build a reliable method to access smartphone inputs in wireless/internet capable micro controllers